Weimax Wines & Spirits

 We were shocked when a BV Private Reserve 1994 won a blind-tasting here.
 We were delighted, however, to see the return of "an old friend."
 This, to us, marks a renaissance at BV.

-The shackles have been removed, it would seem, and BV can, once again, take its place as a source of excellent quality wines.
+The shackles had been removed, it would seem, and BV could, once again, take its place as a source of excellent quality wines.
 BV Reserve Cabernets have won blind-tastings here with their 1995 and 1996 vintages.
+But that is now in the rearview mirror.

 The winery is also making tiny amounts of special bottlings of Cabernets and other experimental varieties.
 We hope the string of successes continues!

-The major change effected by their director of winemaking, Joel Aiken, is BV's Reserves are no longer exclusively matured in American oak.
-The latest Reserves have been matured in French oak to the tune of 73%.
-The balance is American wood, with 80% of the cooperage, in some fashion, being new oak.
+The major change effected some years ago by their then-director of winemaking, Joel Aiken, is BV's Reserves are no longer exclusively matured in American oak.
+The latest Reserves have been matured in French oak instead of their signature American cooperage.
+These days they have a famous French winemaking consultant adding his input and the wines are big, full-throttle, fasten-your-seat-belt versions of Private Reserve.

 Another wrinkle in the BV fabric has been the introduction of a Bordeaux-styled blend.
 You could call it a "Meritage" wine, but that would cost a premium, so BV came up with their own proprietary name, "Tapestry."